We are not in network with HMO or state insurance plans.

 • eating something sharp

-• a blow to the mouth when engaging in physical activities like sports.
+• a blow to the mouth during physical activities like sports.

 Biting the inside of the cheek by accident happens frequently, particularly when eating and chewing too quickly or carelessly.
 This may cause slight stress to the affected tissue, resulting in little red spots or inflammatory areas.

-Similarly, eating items that are sharp or abrasive, such as hard candies or crusty bread, can cause scratches or cuts on the sensitive lining of the mouth, which can cause redness or irritation.
+Similarly, eating items that are sharp or abrasive, such as hard candies or crusty bread, can cause scratches or cuts to the sensitive lining of the mouth, leading to redness or irritation.

 Mouth ulcers